 Three U.S.-Soviet Couples Reunited After Years of Separation

-″Let’s try to hope that this small moment, in itself insignificant, is part of a huge step to real friendship between Russia and America,″ Iossel said.
+″Let’s try to hope that this small moment, in itself insignificant, is part of a huge step to real friendship between Russia and America,″ said Mikhail Iossel, 38, of Leningrad.

-″I just want to say that this long separation can be forgiven, that finally being together does a lot to dissolve the bitterness that I have been feeling over the last two years,″ said Ms. Luthi, who met Iossel while studying Russian in Leningrad.
+″I just want to say that this long separation can be forgiven, that finally being together does a lot to dissolve the bitterness that I have been feeling over the last two years,″ she said.

-Ms. Gubin, who had fought for 41/2 years to be with her husband, said before the reunion that there are at least 20 other Soviet-American couples kept apart by the Kremlin.
+Mrs. Gubin, 38, who had fought for 41/2 years to be with her husband, said before the reunion that there are at least 20 other couples kept apart by the Kremlin.

 Ms. Gubin, a social scientist, was a Fulbright scholar at Kiev University when she met her husband in Kiev in 1980.